Archive

 Fallstreak Holes - What They Are And How They Form

-Many weather occurrences, especially cloud formations, sometimes produce unique but also puzzling phenomena.
+Certain meteorological events, specifically cloud formations, often have unique but also puzzling characteristics.
 Fallstreak holes are one such occurrence, but what are they, and how do they form?

-Fallstreak holes are large circular or oval-shaped openings that form in cirrocumulus or altocumulus clouds when supercooled water is turned into ice crystals, which causes the surrounding water droplets to evaporate.
+Fallstreak holes are large circular or oval-shaped openings that form in cirrocumulus or altocumulus clouds when supercooled water is turned into ice crystals, causing the surrounding water droplets to evaporate.
 This occurrence is predominantly the result of aircraft passing through a cloud.

 If you found yourself at the right time and place, you may have been in the unique position of observing what looked like a large appearing what seems to be spontaneously in a cloud formation.